vyaivo/vRF_recon/README.md

 This is the complete code base needed to reproduce analyses from the paper we published on biorxiv: http://www.biorxiv.org/content/early/2016/11/10/086892.

-The corresponding data will be available soon on Open Science Framework.
+The corresponding data is available on Open Science Framework: https://osf.io/s9vqv/